Federal Kidnapping Act

 The theory behind the Lindbergh Law was that federal law enforcement intervention was necessary because state and local law enforcement officers could not effectively pursue kidnappers across state lines.
 Since federal law enforcement, such as FBI agents and U.S. Marshals, have national law enforcement authority, Congress believed they could do a much more effective job of dealing with kidnappings than could state, county, and local authorities.
+There is a rebuttable presumption of transportation in interstate or foreign commerce if the victim is not released within 24 hours.
+Additionally, it is likewise an offense to conspire or attempt to violate the statute.
+There is also extraterritorial jurisdiction if the offense is against an internationally protected person.

-Only one person was executed for a federal kidnapping conviction in a case where the victim did not die.
+Only one person, Arthur Gooch, was executed for a federal kidnapping conviction in a case where the victim did not die.
 Under the current statute, the victim must die for the crime to become a capital offense.
 Barring a permitted departure from federal guidelines, kidnapping resulting in death now carries a mandatory life sentence if the perpetrator is an adult.
 In addition, the law mandates a minimum of 20 years in prison if the victim is a minor and the perpetrator is an adult and not a family member.

 Several states implemented their own versions of this law, known as "Little Lindbergh" laws, covering acts of kidnapping that did not cross state lines.
 In some states, if the victim was physically harmed in any manner, the crime qualified for capital punishment.
 This was what occurred in the Caryl Chessman case in California.
 Following the April 8, 1968 decision by the United States Supreme Court in United States v.
 Jackson, kidnapping alone no longer constitutes a capital offense.